Skip to content

 Beinn Bhreac-liath — common questions

 Beinn Bhreac-liath is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 11km with 620m of ascent and takes most walkers 3-5 hours.
-Terrain: A reasonable estate track covers the lower kilometre.
+Ground conditions: A reasonable estate track covers the lower kilometre.

-When is the best time to climb Beinn Bhreac-liath?
+What's the best month to climb Beinn Bhreac-liath?

 Poor signal in upper Glen Orchy area